 The complexity of the appellant's position meets Level 4-2.
-The work involves a full range of clerical and administrative duties and responsibilities that support the EMS and Medical Center staff.
-The appellant's work is comprised of various related processes and methods that require her to make decisions based on choices among recognizable situations, procedural requirements, and the functions of the EMS.
-These decisions involve choosing between a few alternatives that are readily identifiable.
+The work involves a full range of clerical and administrative duties and responsibilities that support the team supervisor and her staff.
+The appellant's work comprises various related processes and methods that require her to make decisions based on choices among recognizable situations, procedural requirements, and the functions of the DCM [appellant's] Team.
+The appellant's work is regular and scheduled with few deviations from her normal routine.
+While the appellant performs some analysis of various reports, such analysis is preliminary to the supervisor's more detailed review and approval of the report information.
+Decisions related to the appellant's work involve choosing between a few alternatives that are readily identifiable.

 The appellant's work does not meet the complexity of Level 4-3.
-While this position performs a variety of duties using different processes appropriate to each assignment, there is minimal need for the analysis of issues and subjects as described at this level.
-The appellant's work requires her to act in situations that are less ambiguous and to follow procedures that are more clear than those typical of Level 4-3.
+While the appellant's position performs a variety of duties using different processes appropriate to each assignment, there is minimal need for the analysis of issues and subjects described at this level.
+The appellant's work requires her to act in situations that are less ambiguous and to follow procedures that are clearer than those typical of Level 4-3.